The General series: Chosen series

+The novel's setting is based on Europe during the early 20th century, before and after World War I, and on what David Drake considered the reality of S. M. Stirling's Draka universe.

 Hafardine

-The next two books also have Center & Raj in their overseer/advisor roles, assisting Adrian Gellert, whose brother Esmond also plays a pivotal role in bringing back civilization to Hafardine.
+The Confederacy of Vanbert, once the planet Harfadine's mightiest realm, has fallen to decay and internal corruption.
+The two books of the Harfadine Series also have Center & Raj in their overseer/advisor roles, assisting Adrian Gellert, whose brother Esmond and father-in-law Verice Demansk also play pivotal roles in restoring civilization to Hafardine.
 It is based upon the fall of the Roman Republic.

 Duisberg

 Duisberg is based on an Ancient Egyptian model.
 The first book in the new setting became available April 2013.
 Center & Raj assist Abel Dashian, the son of a military officer, in his attempt to take down a supercomputer that suppresses societal advancement.
 If Dashian succeeds, then civilization will be allowed to progress on Duisberg.

 Additional books/outlines

 There was an outline for a book called The Green Planet, which had implementation problems and was canned.
 The author states it was "probably a bad idea (no, it wasn't my idea, but I acquiesced); it's unlikely ever to be turned into a novel."